-Upon Coordinating Board approval, the next appropriate catalog published at U. T. Permian Basin will be amended to reflect this action.
+Summary

+In summary, a 36 credit hour Master of Science degree in Criminal Justice Administration is proposed for U. T. Permian Basin.
+There are no other programs of this type offered in West Texas.
+A high quality program can be offered at modest additional cost.

+A copy of the proposal for the Master of Science degree in Criminal Justice Administration is on file in the U. T. System Office of Academic Affairs.

+10. U. T. Permian Basin: Recommendation to Establish an Internal Foundation for Men's and Women's Intercollegiate Athletics [Regents' Rules and Regulations, Part One, Chapter VII, Section 4, Subsection 4.3 (Internal Foundations)].--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and President Sorber that the U. T. Board of Regents approve the following actions relative to establishing an internal foundation at U. T. Permian Basin:

-- 10. U. T. Permian Basin: Establishment of the Falcon Athletic Club; Approval to Amend the Regents' Rules and Regulations, Part One, Chapter VII, Section 4, Subsection 4.3, Subdivision 4.33 (Internal Foundations) to Include the Falcon Athletic Club; and Establishment of the Falcon Athletic Club Advisory Council.--In order to provide The University of Texas of the Permian Basin with oversight and consistent, internal control of fund raising for athletic programs, the Board, upon recommendation of the Academic Affairs Committee: - a.
-Approved the resolution set out on Page 190 creating the Falcon Athletic Club as an internal foundation to benefit the athletic program at U. T. Permian Basin in accordance with the Regents' Rules and Regulations, Part One, Chapter VII, Section 4, Subsection 4.3 (Internal Foundations) - b.
-Authorized the Executive Secretary to the U. T. Board of Regents to add the foundation to the list of approved internal foundations set out in the Regents' Rules and Regulations, Part One, Chapter VII, Section 4, Subsection 4.3, Subdivision 4.33 - c.
-Established the Falcon Athletic Club Advisory Council pursuant to the Regents' Rules and Regulations, Part One, Chapter VII, Section 3.
+Approve the resolution set out on Page AAC - 40 creating the Falcon Athletic Club as an internal foundation to benefit the athletic program at U. T. Permian Basin in accordance with the Regents' Rules and Regulations, Part One, Chapter VII, Section 4, Subsection 4.3 (Internal Foundations)

+- b.
+Authorize the Executive Secretary to the U. T. Board of Regents to add the foundation to the list of approved internal foundations set out in the Regents' Rules and Regulations, Part One, Chapter VII, Section 4, Subsection 4.3, Subdivision 4.33 - c.
+Establish the Falcon Athletic Club Advisory Council pursuant to the Regents' Rules and Regulations, Part One, Chapter VII, Section 3.

 In an effort to increase student enrollment and, thereby, to enhance its ability to provide quality academic programs, U. T. Permian Basin began the development of an athletic program in the Fall Semester 1994 using funds generated by an increase in the Compulsory Student Services Fee.
-In this introductory phase of the ath-letic program, Women's Volleyball and Men's Soccer were initiated and offered at the club level.
+In this introductory phase of the athletic program, Women's Volleyball and Men's Soccer were initiated and offered at the club level.
 Club-level participation does not require that U. T. Permian Basin join any associations, but competitive opportunities are very limited.
 Therefore, in keeping with its initial plans, U. T. Permian Basin applied for membership in the National Association of Intercollegiate Athletics (NAIA) as an independent.
 Beginning with the Fall Semester 1995, Women's Volleyball will compete at the NAIA level, Men's Soccer will remain at the club level, and a new program in Women's Fast Pitch Softball will be initiated at the club level.